atelierdumobile/AppXperienceFramework/README.md

 #### 1) Create or update existing podfile

 Create if not existing a "Podfile" file.
 The "Podfile" is at the same level as your *.xcodeproj.
-Then add the dependancy with AppXperience like following (you can remove the version argument to always have the latest version of the fmk).
+Then add the dependency with AppXperience like shown below (you can remove the version argument to always have the latest version of the fmk).

 ``` ruby
 platform :ios, '5.0'